Caste system in the Maldives: Charukeysi slaves

 Slaves from Eastern Europe were known as Charukeysi (Circasian).

 Local slaves

 During the Middle Ages, several aristocratic families used local commoners as slaves and occasionally even sold them.
-During the rule of Sultan Mohamed Ibn Al-Hajj Ali Thukkalaa, the situation changed.
+During the rule of Sultan Mohamed Ibn Al-Hajj Ali Thukkalaa (r.
+1692 – 1701), the situation changed.

-Fulhu
+Fulhû

 Fulhu was a rank by affiliation.
 The name suggested ownership by a person of noble birth.
 In other words, Ahmed Fulhu as an example would be either a slave, a slave's ancestor, or a servant of the royal family.

 Fulhu was the title given to those of the lowest status who joined the royal household for work or foreign slaves purchased by the great nobles and brought back to the Maldives from the slave markets of Arabia.
 Africans generally made up these slaves.

 Low caste

 Giraavaru people

 The most notable remnants of the old caste system may be seen among the few groups at the bottom of the social order.
 Giravarus is one such group.

 Giraavaru people were compelled to leave their island in 1968.
 They were moved over to Male and housed in a few blocks on reclaimed grounds in the Maafanu neighborhood.
 They were assimilated with other social groups in Male'.